Godalming: Independent schools

 Charterhouse School was founded in 1611 in a former Carthusian monastery near Smithfield in London and relocated to Godalming in 1872.
 The main school buildings were designed by the architect, Philip Charles Hardwick, and the chapel, by Giles Gilbert Scott, was erected in 1927 as a memorial to former pupils who had died in the First World War.
 Initially the school was for boys only but, from 1971, girls were accepted into the sixth form.
-Girls were first admitted into Year 9 in 2021 and the school is expected to become fully coeducational in September 2023.
+Girls were first admitted into Year 9 in 2021 and the school became fully coeducational in September 2023.

-St Hilary's School is an independent preparatory school for boys 2½–7 (around 90) and girls 2½–11 (around 200).
+St Hilary's School is an independent preparatory school for boys and girls aged 2–11.
 It was founded in Tuesley Lane in August 1927 and moved to its present site on Holloway Hill in 1936.
 The nursery department opened in 1946 and the school became a limited company in 1965.
+In November 2024, the school merged with St Edmund's School, Hindhead.